amnn/typed-geomlab-report/report.md

   \end{center}
 \end{wrapfigure}

 In HM, we unify all parameter patterns together.
-This means to infer a type for \texttt{area}, we must unify \texttt{num} and cons patterns, which is not possible.
+This means to infer a type for \texttt{area}, we must unify \textit{num} and \textit{cons} patterns, which is not possible.

 In this section, we will investigate extensions to HM that allow us to specify product and union types in an ad-hoc manner, thus lifting this restriction (Figure\ \ref{fig:shape-union}).